LESSONS IN CHURCH HISTORY

-7. Darby’s eschatology placed Rapture happening ahead of “the Tribulation”.
+7. Darby’s eschatology placed the Rapture happening ahead of “the Tribulation”.

-8. Neither the teaching of pre nor mid nor post tribulation completely confirmed in first 3 centuries.
+8. Neither the teaching of pre nor mid nor post tribulation was completely confirmed in the first 3 centuries.

 9. Pre-millennialism is the only eschatology found in church literature in the first 3 centuries.

-10. Wisdom says; know them all and then watch to see with one proves to be the most accurate.
+10. Wisdom says; to know them all and then watch to see which one proves to be the most accurate.

 11. Darby embarked on seven speaking tours through the United States and Canada from 1859 to 1874, resulting in the widespread popularity of his theological perspectives.

-12. Darby one of the influential figures among the original Plymouth Brethren.
+12. Darby is one of the influential figures among the original Plymouth Brethren.